SkylineCommunications/dataminer-grafana-plugin/src/README.md

 #### Transformations

 On some GQI results you might have to add a transformation.
-For example when having a GQI query that gets the latitude and longitude from element properties, since properties in DataMiner are strings you will need to add a `convert field type` transformation to convert the latitude and longitude values to numbers before you will be able to display it on a map visualization.
+For example when having a GQI query that gets the latitude and longitude from element properties, since properties in DataMiner are strings you will need to add a `convert field type` transformation to convert the latitude and longitude values to numbers before you will be able to display them on a map visualization.

 #### Annotations